 Third pillar: Promoting "green finance": ProCredit Bank aims to promote economic development that is as consistent as possible with the sustainable use of the environment.
 In practice, this means engaging in projects that are implemented in the following areas: (1) Improving energy efficiency; (2) Renewable energy production; (3) Measures having a favourable environmental impact.
-The group builds the necessary administrative and expert capacity to enable it to be even more active in supporting its clients for the implementation of such projects.
+The bank builds the necessary administrative and expert capacity to enable it to be even more active in supporting its clients for the implementation of such projects.

-The group applies specially developed internal methodology that allows it to analyse and evaluate clients' investments in the field of energy efficiency, environmental protection and renewable energy production.
-In 2021, ProCredit Bank financed the implementation of "green" projects by both business clients and private individuals.
-The loans granted reached BGN 652 million as of 31 December 2021, and the bank's "green" portfolio realised a total growth of 24% in 2021 compared to the end of 2020 (mainly driven by increase of the renewable energy production financing) and reached 27% share in the total loan portfolio.
-The financing of projects related to improving energy efficiency, environmental protection and renewable energy will continue to be in the focus of the bank's business in 2022.
+The bank applies specially developed internal methodology that allows it to analyse and evaluate clients' investments in the field of energy efficiency, environmental protection and renewable energy production.
+In 2022, ProCredit Bank financed the implementation of "green" projects by both business clients and private individuals.
+The loans granted reached BGN 824 million as of 31 December 2022, and the bank's "green" portfolio realised a total growth of 26% in 2022 compared to the end of 2021 (mainly driven by increase of the renewable energy production financing) and reached 29% share in the total loan portfolio (31.12.2022: 28%).
+The financing of projects related to improving energy efficiency, environmental protection and renewable energy will continue to be in the focus of the bank's business in 2023.